-Imagine if your breakfast came right from your backyard homestead?
+Imagine if your breakfast came right from your backyard homestead.
 With the help of some livestock, that dream could easily become a reality.
-I start every day milking the goats and, on my way back from the milking parlor, I swing by the coop for some fresh duck, chicken, and quail eggs.
-Throw in some homemade bread and bacon from a local farmer and I am able to serve my family a breakfast for champions.
+I start every day milking the goats, and on my way back from the milking parlor, I swing by the coop for some fresh duck, chicken, and quail eggs.
+Throw in some homemade bread and bacon from a local farmer and I am able to serve my family breakfast for champions.

 Animals are an integral part of the homestead.
 Regardless of the size of your homestead, there are probably animals you can keep that will help you live more self-sufficiently.
 If you are just getting started or you have a smaller backyard homestead, quail, chickens, and rabbits are a great start.
 If you have some experience under your belt or you have more land to spread out on, goats and ducks are great options.

 Subscribe to The Homestead Helper, a weekly(ish) homesteading newsletter, to get free Milk & Egg Production Charts.